 In performance based design, owners and engineers work together to achieve the best possible balance between construction costs and building performance.
-The New Zealand Building Code is performance based and it is permitted to use alternative design procedures (alternative solutions) other than Verification Method B1/VM1 to demonstrate compliance with the Building Code performance requirements.
+The New Zealand Building Code is performance based and it is permitted to use alternative design procedures (alternative solutions) rather than Verification Method B1/VM1.

-With performance based design, codified strength based design (eg B1/VM1) is replaced by a more holistic appraisal of the building performance under various loading scenarios.
+With performance based design, codified strength based design is replaced by a more holistic appraisal of the building performance under various loading scenarios.
 Performance based design requires more sophisticated modelling of building response to loading including dynamic modelling of earthquake loading.
-Modelling of the foundation system and soil response needs to be included in a rigorous way, including the effects of soil non-linearity, otherwise the results may be misleading and inaccurate.
+Modelling of the foundation system and soil response needs to be included in a realistic way (soil-structure interaction), including the effects of soil non-linearity, otherwise the results may be misleading and inaccurate.
 Structural and geotechnical engineers need to work together closely on such studies to achieve realistic results.